-As acupuncturists who specialize in women’s health, we meet plenty of women who suffer from menstrual cramps.
-Dysmenorrhea is the technical term for the dull throbbing abdominal pain that some women experience during their periods.
+As acupuncturists who specialize in reproductive health, we meet plenty of patients who suffer from menstrual cramps.
+Dysmenorrhea is the technical term for the dull throbbing abdominal pain that some people experience during their periods.
 It can range from a mild annoyance to the kind of severe pain that can ruin several days each month.
 Western doctors classify menstrual cramps as either primary or secondary dysmenorrhea.
 Primary dysmenorrhea has no known cause whereas secondary dysmenorrhea is caused by a physical problem such as fibroids or endometriosis.

-Qi stagnation causes a dull achy pain and women with qi stagnation also often complain of PMS symptoms.
-Women with menstrual cramps due to qi stagnation often get a lot of relief from a formula called Xiao Yao San (Rambling Powder), which should be taken for a week before the period is due as well as during the period.
+Qi stagnation causes a dull achy pain and people with qi stagnation also often complain of PMS symptoms.
+Menstrual cramps due to qi stagnation often get a lot of relief from a formula called Xiao Yao San (Rambling Powder), which should be taken for a week before the period is due as well as during the period.

 Blood stagnation causes sharp stabbing pain and is accompanied by dark menstrual blood with clots.
-Women who suffer from these type of menstrual cramps respond well to a formula called Tao Hong Si Wu Tang (Four Substance Tea with Safflower and Peach) which should be taken for the first 3 days of the period.
+People who suffer from these types of menstrual cramps respond well to a formula called Tao Hong Si Wu Tang (Four Substance Tea with Safflower and Peach) which should be taken for the first 3 days of the period.

 - Exercise regularly.
 Exercise moves blood and qi in Chinese medicine and so helps to counteract blood and qi stagnation.
 In more conventional terms exercise increases endorphins which are your body’s natural pain killer.

-- An acupuncture and moxabustion treatment can really help your cramps.
+- An acupuncture and moxibustion treatment can really help your cramps.
 The most important point we use is Spleen 6, which is on the inner calf.
-In Chinese medicine this point moves blood and relieves pain.
+In Chinese medicine, this point moves blood and relieves pain.

 - Taking the correct Chinese herbs for your pattern can bring relief.
 Ask us for our help in suggesting a formula that will be suitable for you.